microsoft/Quantum/samples/qir/oracle-generator/README.md

 the [EPFL logic synthesis libraries](https://github.com/lsils/lstools-showcase) to optimize the quantum operation implementation generated for the functions.

+> **Note:** This QIR-based oracle generation sample is still in preview and
+> depends on an alpha version of the QDK.
+Also, the main purpose of this sample
+> is to illustrate a capability offered by the QIR infrastructure, and *not*
+> providing a general purpose oracle generator that supports arbitrary Q#
+> functions.

 ## Prerequisites

 You need an installation of LLVM 11, CMake, and the clang compiler in a version